 You are only as good as your last meal.

 Customer service is only as good as your last connection.
 In addition, customer service requires attention over the whole life cycle and not only when we are trying to sign up a customer.

 The life cycle of customer service reminds me of going to a restaurant for a three course meal.

 Your meal can either be a really great experience or will leave a bitter taste in your mouth.
-The meal will make you return or vow never to return again.
+The meal will either want you to come back again or you may vow never to return again.

 This particular internet provider’s last meal was a flop.